baggelisp/baggelisp/README.md

 ### Hi there, I'm Vangelis! 👋

 ## I'm a Software Developer and Machine Learning Researcher!
-- 🔭 I’m currently working on [Project Agora][pa] as software engineer!
+- 🔭 I’m currently working on [ZuluTrade][zulu] as web developer!
 - 👯 I’m currently working also on my Thesis Project!
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Get graduated!
+- 🥅 2021 Goals: Get graduated!

 ### Connect with me: